Feyerabend/vm/ps/APPLE.md

 ### Historical Context

 The transition from PostScript to PDF marked a significant evolution in document formats.
 PostScript played a crucial role in the early stages of desktop publishing and printing.
 However, PDF emerged as a more versatile and portable format for document exchange and display.
 Adobe developed PDF to expand upon the capabilities of PostScript, adapting it to a broader range of devices and platforms, including on-screen viewing.
-Initially, PDF faced challenges and did not achieve immediate success upon its launch in the early 1990s.
-It took considerable time for PDF to gain widespread acceptance and recognition.

-As PDF became the dominant format for document exchange, its usage expanded significantly in on-screen rendering.
-Apple’s adoption of PDF for its rendering engine in macOS highlighted PDF’s strengths, providing a unified approach to rendering that served equally well for on-screen display, printing, and document exchange.
+Apple’s adoption of PDF for its rendering engine in *macOS* highlighted PDF’s strengths, providing a unified approach to rendering that served equally well for on-screen display, printing, and document exchange.
+All in one.

 ### PDF in Apple's GUI